Tundra Connections FAQ

 Who can participate?

 Our webcasts are open to anyone!
-After we release our 2017 Fall Schedule, find the classes that interest you, register and then WATCH HERE at the appropriate time.
+We invite you to look through our 2017 Fall Schedule, find the webcasts that interest you, register, and then WATCH HERE at the appropriate time.
 Questions?
 Contact firstname.lastname@example.org.

 What does it cost?

 The broadcasts are completely free, although donations are always welcome to help support the program.

 They vary each year, but include such topics as polar bears, Arctic wildlife, climate change, and how we each can help.

 What is the targeted audience?

 Most webcasts are aimed at a general audience, although we also plan special broadcasts for target age groups such as grades 2-4, businesses, or university students.
 We strive to accommodate your institution's schedule and targeted audience, though, so there is room for flexibility.

 Every year, leading scientists and educators with expertise on topics including polar bears, the Arctic, sea ice, climate change, and Arctic communities take part.
 Our 2017 Fall Schedule will give you an idea of the range of experts.